Bhavya-Mistry/ML/Flight-price-prediction/README.md

 ## Project Structure

-- **`Untitled3.ipynb`**: Jupyter Notebook containing the full code for data processing, feature engineering, model training, and evaluation.
+- A Jupyter Notebook containing the full code for data processing, feature engineering, model training, and evaluation.
 - **`Flight-price-predication.xlsx`**: Dataset used for training and testing the models.

 ## Libraries Used